JaidenAshmore/java-dynamic-sqs-listener/doc/documentation.md

         1. [How to add a custom ArgumentResolver to a Spring application](how-to-guides/spring/spring-how-to-add-custom-argument-resolver.md): useful for integrating custom argument resolution code to be included in a Spring Application.
 See [How to implement a custom ArgumentResolver](how-to-guides/core/core-how-to-implement-a-custom-argument-resolver.md) for how build a new ArgumentResolver from scratch
-        1. [How to add use the custom queue listener](how-to-guides/spring/spring-how-to-use-custom-queue-listener.md): useful for learning how to use custom components of the framework in a queue listener without creating your own annotation
         1. [How to add your own queue listener](how-to-guides/spring/spring-how-to-add-own-queue-listener.md): useful for defining your own annotation for queue listening without the verbosity of the custom queue listener
         1. [How to write Spring Integration Tests](how-to-guides/spring/spring-how-to-write-integration-tests.md): you actually want to test what you are